scmschmidt/trento_checks_for_supportconfig/README.md

 > :bulb: All the information like descriptions, expectations, remediation, etc. comes directly from the check and is retrieved from Wanda without further processing.

-If you have specified a specific category or typem then you also will see skipped checks like this:
+If you a check does not match a given category or type, then you will get skipped checks:

 ```
 0B0F87 - Installed SAPHanaSR version is identical on all nodes